Feature Data Replication

 - It supports multiple response types via the

-header, allowing flexible data formats. - The
+Acceptheader, allowing flexible data formats. - The

-timestamp of the latest element received during the previous request. - To fully replicate a feature's history, clients must:
+startquery parameter specifies the timestamp from which to begin streaming data.
+It should be set to the_lastModifiedtimestamp of the latest element received during the previous request. - To fully replicate a feature's history, clients must:

 - Stream chunks of data continuously.